 Do you have an interest in photography?
 What about becoming a cat photographer?
-You should obtain the relevant qualifications in order to call yourself a professional photographer and then you can specialise in working with cats only.
+You should obtain the relevant qualifications in order to call yourself a professional photographer.
 Set up costs can be expensive as camera equipment isn’t cheap.
 You may wish to have your own studio at home or take photos on location such as at cat shows or in the cat’s own home.

 Obtaining qualifications is highly recommended and gaining experience necessary.
 You can offer your services for free to animal shelters such as the RSPCA or see if any pet grooming salons are willing to give you work experience.

 Pros are that eventually you can set up shop and work for yourself, but it’s not all grooming pampered felines.
 Your job will involve handling sometimes difficult cats who resent being bathed, clipping some cats who’s fur is too long or matted, animals who have parasites, impacted anal glands.
 But on the plus side, you get to hang out with cats all day.
 What’s better than that?